sst/guide/_chapters/organizing-serverless-projects.md

 - **Stack**

-  A stack is what CloudFormation stack.
-In our case it is defined using [CDK]({% link _chapters/what-is-aws-cdk.md %}).
+  A stack is a collection of resources that you manage as a single unit.
+We define CloudFormation stacks using [CDK]({% link _chapters/what-is-aws-cdk.md %}).

 - **Application**